Abdulkadarkapasi/whatsapp-conversation-analyzer/README.md

 4. **Explore Visualizations**: Explore different visualizations and insights provided, such as message timelines, activity maps, and word clouds.
 5. **Interact and Customize**: Interact with the visualizations and customize the analysis based on your preferences.

-## Deployment
-The WhatsApp Conversation Analyzer is deployed on Streamlit Cloud.
-You can access the live app [here](https://whatsapp-conversation-analyzer-kssloi4appmhaghn6rntnth.streamlit.app/)

 ## Setup
 To run the WhatsApp Conversation Analyzer locally, follow these steps:
 1. **Clone the Repository**: Clone the repository to your local machine.